Kanban-Zai/kanban-zai-version-1.0/core.md

 Possible Values: amortize | reduce | prevent DEFAULT: amortize

 amortize:   record all technical-debt.
-Reduce that debt when practical.
-Otherwise leave it until you are bored and have nothing else to do.
+Reduce that debt when practical or when there is no choice.
+Otherwise leave it
+            until you are bored and have nothing else to do.

 reduce:     record all tech debt and schedule in to sprints.

 prevent:    when technical debt occurs resolve it there and then.
-This could make very long running cards, but cards should be backported per sprint.
+This could make very long running cards.
+Such cards
+            must be backported per sprint.